What Are CBD Tinctures and How to Use Them

 What remains is pure quality CBD oil.

-The oil is tested and blended with another carrier oil (i.e. hemp, grapeseed, or coconut) to give it a designated strength and flavor.
+The oil is tested and blended with another carrier oil (i.e. olive, grapeseed, or coconut) to give it a designated strength and flavor.

 An important distinction must be made between CBD tinctures and cannabis tinctures.
 Typically, the former has most of THC removed in order to reduce the amount to .3%, the legal limit per the 2018 Farm Bill Act.
 Cannabis, on the other hand, maintains all the cannabinoids including THC.